 3.A You must run your business or carry out your role within the business in accordance with sound financial principles.

 3.B You must maintain systems and controls for monitoring the financial stability of your business and take steps to notify the PPR and address issues identified.

 RULE 4: Provide a good quality of work and service to each client

-- 4.A You must only undertake work for which you are properly qualified.
+4.A You must only undertake work for which you are properly qualified.
 You should refer to the criteria allocated under the tier system of the PPR.

 4.C You must ensure that you carry out your professional work in a timely manner with proper regard for standards of professional service and care.